shakacode/react-webpack-rails-tutorial/client/README.md

 npm install -g npm-check-updates
 ```

+Then run this to update the dependencies (starting at the top level).

 ```
-# Make sure you are in the `client` directory, then run:
+# Make sure you are in the top directory, then run:
 cd client
 rm npm-shrinkwrap.json
 npm-check-updates -u